checkly/docs.checklyhq.com/site/content/learn/playwright/script-recorders.md

 ---
-title: Using script recorders with Playwright
+title: Using Script Recorders with Playwright
 subTitle: Generating scripts for beginners and pros
 date: 2020-09-16
 author: Hannes Lenke